 Employment Agreements.
 It’s wise for the corporation to enter into a written employment contract with each employee – including the co-founders and any other shareholders who are also employees.

 Convertible Equity (SAFE).
 Simple Agreements for Future Equity (SAFEs) were created to simplify seed-stage investment.
 SAFEs are similar to convertible debt in that the funds are invested upfront and are subsequently exchanged for equity on a later event, such as on a future-priced round of financing.
 Since SAFEs aren’t debt instruments, they don’t have maturity dates or interest rates, and founders (or their corporations) aren’t required to pay back the investment.
 Most SAFEs also have a discount and/or valuation cap.
-SAFEs have the same advantages as convertible debt but without the disadvantage that the corporation may need to repay the investment, so they are an appealing option for both investors and start-ups.
+SAFEs have the same advantages as convertible debt but without the disadvantage that the corporation may need to repay the investment.

 - Corporate Governance